 1. Why is this workstream important?

-The Agrisolar workstream is key for this emerging PV segment, which simultaneously tackles two major climate challenges, decarbonising electricity production and transitioning to sustainable food systems.
+The Land Use & Permitting workstream is key for this emerging PV segment, which simultaneously tackles two major climate challenges, decarbonising electricity production and transitioning to sustainable food systems.

-We are working to ensure Agrisolar can fully contribute to the objectives European Green Deal, specifically those of the new Common Agricultural Policy, the REDIII, and the climate adaptation and biodiversity strategies.
+We are working to ensure Land Use & Permitting can fully contribute to the objectives European Green Deal, specifically those of the new Common Agricultural Policy, the REDIII, and the climate adaptation and biodiversity strategies.
 In this regard, it is key for solar developers, farmers, local communities, and all relevant stakeholders involved in Agrisolar business models to gather, share knowledge, and collaborate to design a strong framework and advocate for the best policy initiatives.

 2. Why should companies join this workstream?